 Controlling the Temperature

 Temperature control and temperature stability are the keys to successful kamado cooking.
 The Kamado's top and bottom vents work in tandem to regulate airflow, which in turn controls the temperature.
 Adjusting these vents allows you to fine-tune the heat, maintain a consistent cooking environment, and reach your target temperature.
+You also want to make sure the Kamado doesn't oversmoke.

 Choosing the Right Fuel